clearytv/fy_raw_compress_3/docs/USER_GUIDE.md

 ## Introduction

-Forever Yours RAW Compression Tool is designed to convert large RAW video files into significantly smaller files while maintaining the same visual quality.
-This guide will walk you through every aspect of using the tool effectively.
+Forever Yours RAW Compression Tool is designed specifically for wedding videographers who need to compress large RAW video files while maintaining visual quality.
+The tool leverages Apple's VideoToolbox hardware encoder to create significantly smaller files with the same resolution, frame rate, and audio quality.

 ## Getting Started

-Before you begin using the application, ensure you have:
+Before using the application, ensure you have:

 - A Mac with Apple Silicon (M1/M2/M3) processor
-- FFmpeg installed (see the README.md for installation instructions)
+- FFmpeg installed with VideoToolbox support (see README.md for installation)
-- Sufficient storage space (for both original and compressed files)
+- Sufficient storage space for both original and compressed files
-- Video files in .mov or .mp4 format
+- Video files in .mov or .mp4 format, preferably in a standard wedding folder structure

 To launch the application: